-Wow!
-That's a lot of reviews, but Schuberth helmets are very popular in Europe, the U.S.A. and the rest of the world and there's a lot to talk about.
+But Schuberth helmets are very popular in Europe, the U.S.A. and the rest of the world and there's a lot to talk about.

-This review consists of updates to our original SRC-S review and notes specific to the SRC System mounted in the Schuberth C3 Pro and S2 helmets.
+It will note specific changes to the SRC System mounted in the Schuberth C3 Pro and S2 helmets.

 The SRC System is a unique motorcycle intercom system, designed by Cardo Systems with Schuberth to fit various Schuberth helmets.